fiverr/passable/_docs/getting_started/writing_tests.md

  * `pass` - a single tests, most commonly a single field, much like the it function in unit tests.
  * `enforce` - the function which gets and enforces the data model compliance, similar to the expect function in unit tests.

-The most basic test would looke somewhat like this:
+The most basic test would look somewhat like this:

 ```js
 // data = {